tenko/geotools/README.rst

 Building
 ========

- * Python 2.6 or later and Cython 0.17.
+ * Python 2.7/3.x or later and Cython 0.17 or later.

-The extension have only been build on the Linux platform.
+Note that currently I can not find a way to install the required Cython 'pxd' files with distutils and this file has to be copied manually.

+Prebuild installers are available on the pypi_ site for the Windows platform.

+Note that currently to be able to build the module on Python 3.x the source must be patched.
+The '__div__' member must be renamed to '__truediv__' and similar for '__idiv__'.

 Documentation
 =============